APEXPRE123207/Video-To-3D-Model/README.md

 ### 2. Run [video_to_COLMAP.py](video_to_COLMAP.py)

 - You will be asked for the path to the source video file.
--You will be given the current fps of the video the total number of frames, and be asked for the preferred frame sample rate per second - for example: 2 fps.
+- You will be given the current fps of the video the total number of frames, and be asked for the preferred frame sample rate per second - for example: 2 fps.
 (Recommended - 1 frame/second)
 - Type `y` to view the COLMAP graph (optional).
 - The generated `transforms.json` will be saved in your current working root directory (i.e. if current working directory is W:\Project\.. it will get stored in W:).